 Item Issue

 Applications Submitted in Grants.gov.
 Do not submit

 applications in PAMS or FedConnect.

 Grants.gov Submission Ensure that applications are submitted under

 the correct Opportunity Number.

 Standard Form (SF)-424 Research and

 Related (R&R):

-- Attach nothing to Field 20
+- Attach nothing to field 20

-- Attach nothing to Field 21
+- Attach nothing to field 21

 SF-424 Research and Related Other Project

 Information form:

-- Attach the abstract to Field 7
+- Attach the abstract to field 7

-- Attach the Project Narrative, with all
+- Attach the project narrative, with all

-appendices, to Field 8
+appendices, to field 8

-- Attach nothing to Field 9
+- Attach nothing to field 9

-- Attach nothing to Field 10
+- Attach nothing to field 10

-- Attach nothing to Field 11
+- Attach nothing to field 11

 - Attach the list of individuals who should

 not serve as merit reviewers (Collaborator

-Template) to Field 12

-- Do not attach other files to Field 12
+Template) to field 12Do not attach other files to field 12

-- NOTE: Files attached to Field 12 will not
+Do not attach other mes to held 12 NOTE: Files attached to field 12 will not

 be shared with merit reviewers.

 Pre-Applications - Submit your pre-application in PAMS.

-- Do not submit your pre-application in
+The Applications Do not submit your pre-application in

+Grants.gov.

-Grants.gov.Do not attach your pre-application to the
+- Do not attach your pre-application to the

 SF-424 Research and Related (R&R) form.

-Follow the instructions in Section IV for
+- Follow the instructions in Section IV for

 the preparation of a pre-application.

 Page Limits Strictly followed throughout application,

-including particular attention to:
+2 including particular attention to:

-Project Narrative and appendices
+- Project narrative and appendices

 - Biographical sketches

 - Data Management Plans (DMPs)

+- Promoting Inclusive and Equitable

+Research (PIER) Plan

 - Letter(s) of Collaboration or Access, if any

-Personally Identifiable Information None present in the application
+Item Issue Personally Identifiable Information None present in the application Project Narrative Composed of one PDF file including all appendices (bibliography, facilities, equipment, DMP, PIER) Project Summary / Abstract Name of PI, PI's institutional affiliation(s), Co-Investigator(s), Co-Investigator's institutional affiliation(s) DOE Title Page Follow instructions closely Budget Use current negotiated indirect cost and fringe benefit rates Budget Justification (attached to budget) Justify all requested costs Biographical Sketches Follow page limits strictly and do not include list of collaborators.
+Attach the biographical sketch to the Senior/Key Person Profile (Expanded) Form.
+Current and Pending Support Ensure complete listing of all activities, regardless of source of funding.
+Attach the current and pending support to the Senior/Key Person Profile (Expanded) Form.
+List of Individuals who Should not Serve as Merit Reviews Attach to field 12 of the SF-424 Research and Related Other Project Information form.
+Data Management Plans (DMP) If referring to an experiment's DMP, describe the relationship to the proposed research.
+Include a DMP even if no experimental data is expected.
+Promoting Inclusive and Equitable Research (PIER) Plan PIER Plans are required for new and renewal applications.
+Institutions capable of being funded through the DOE Field Work System If National Laboratories and/or DOE sites are permitted to submit under this NOFO: Do not create new institutions in the PAMS website.
+Submit applications in Grants.gov using the name of the laboratory or site in Field 5 of the SF-424(R&R) application form, not the contractor operating the laboratory or site.
+Submissions under this NOFO will be evaluated for technical merit, but any resulting funding, work, or awards will be made under the laboratory or site's contract with DOE.
+No separate financial assistance awards will be made.
+No administrative

 Item Issue

-Project Narrative Composed of one PDF file including all

-appendices (bibliography, facilities,

-equipment, DMP)

-Project Summary / Abstract Name of PI, PI's institutional affiliation(s),

-Co-Investigator(s), Co-Investigator's

-institutional affiliation(s)

-DOE Title Page Follow instructions closely

-Budget Use current negotiated indirect cost and fringe

-benefit rates

-Budget Justification (attached to budget) Justify all requested costs

-Biographical Sketches Follow page limits strictly and do not include

-list of collaborators.
-Attach the biographical

-sketch to the Senior/Key Person Profile

-(Expanded) Form.

-Current and Pending Support Ensure complete listing of all activities,

-regardless of source of funding.
-Attach the

-current and pending support to the Senior/Key

-Person Profile (Expanded) Form.

-List of Individuals who Should not Serve as Attach to Field 12 of the SF-424 Research

-Merit Reviews and Related Other Project Information form.

-Data Management Plans (DMP) - If referring to an experiment's DMP,

-describe the relationship to the proposed

-research.

-- Include a DMP even if no experimental

-data is expected.

-Institutions capable of being funded through If National Laboratories and/or DOE sites are

-the DOE Field Work System permitted to submit under this NOFO:

-- Do not create new institutions in the PAMS

-website.

-- Submit applications in Grants gov using

-the name of the laboratory or site in Field 5

-of the SF-424(R&R) application form, not

-the contractor operating the laboratory or

-site.

-Submissions under this NOFO will be

-evaluated for technical merit, but any

-resulting funding, work, or awards will be made under the laboratory or site's contract

-with DOE.
-No separate financial assistance

-awards will be made.
-No administrative

 provisions of this NOFO will apply to the

 laboratory or any laboratory subcontractor.